Institut National pour la Recherche Biomedicale

-He has continuously brought his expertise to the government of the DRC in the area of disease surveillance, prevention and intervention.
+It has continuously brought it's expertise to the government of the DRC in the areas of disease surveillance, prevention and intervention.
 In 30 years of existence, the INRB has quickly become recognized worldwide and has played an essential role in tropical health research.

-The establishment is a modern type structured research institute composed of six laboratories dedicated to Virology, Parasitology, Bacteriology, Medical Entomology, Clinical Biology and Pathology, including a Research Center on animals and a data center.
-Each laboratory is made up of a dedicated director and staff, including both students and international collaborators.
+The establishment is a modern, structured research institute composed of six laboratories dedicated to Virology, Parasitology, Bacteriology, Medical Entomology, Clinical Biology and Pathology, including a Research Center for animals and a data center.
+Each laboratory is made up of a dedicated director and staff, including students and international collaborators.
 Each laboratory has the basic equipment and the space necessary for optimal research.
 It is available to faculty, students, post-docs and staff from the periphery of the INRB.
-Due to the structure of the INRB if sharing and access to individual laboratory equipment is required, access is granted at the request and approval of the directors of these laboratories.
+Due to the structure of the INRB, if sharing and access to individual laboratory equipment is required, access is granted at the request and approval of the directors of these laboratories.
 The INRB common area includes some major equipment.
-All collaborators and researchers have, upon request, several -80 freezers, liquid nitrogen tanks, centrifuges, water baths, tissue homogenizers, vortexes, incubators, agitators; and all laboratories have access to cold chain equipment such as dry shippers and portable freezers.
+All collaborators and researchers have, upon request, access to several -80 freezers, liquid nitrogen tanks, centrifuges, water baths, tissue homogenizers, vortexes, incubators, agitators, and all laboratories have access to cold chain equipment such as dry shippers and portable freezers.

-The INRB was founded in 1984, and has been a World Health Organization collaborating centre since 2018.
-The INRB and the World Health Organization have worked closely together in research into the effectiveness of the ring vaccination strategy in the 2018 Kivu Ebola outbreak.
+The INRB was founded in 1984 and has been a World Health Organization collaborating centre since 2018.
+The INRB and the World Health Organization have worked closely together on research into the effectiveness of the ring vaccination strategy during the 2018 Kivu Ebola outbreak.

-The National Biomedical Research Institute (INRB) has eight dynamic departments within it which participate in the various missions of the Institute, namely, monitoring, research and training.
+The National Biomedical Research Institute (INRB) has eight dynamic departments, which participate in the institute's various missions, namely monitoring, research, and training.
 The departments work in inter-collaboration on several research themes.
 Each department has qualified staff and state-of-the-art infrastructure.

 Below is the list of the institute's departments: